Multi-Jurisdictional Event Contract Exchange for Licensed Sportsbooks

 A New Era of Sports Betting

-BetEx is introducing Bet Derivatives and trading on a national exchange at competitive prices.
+BetEx allows sports bets to be traded on a national exchange at competitive prices.
 BetEx enables sportsbooks to offer exchange-tradeable bets (ETBs), a standardized process, providing bettors with greater flexibility and market-driven odds.

 Composite Bets